pedro-moreira-ibm/bob_workshop_portugal/bob-labs/lab1/README.md

 <img width="3394" height="1902" alt="image" src="https://github.com/user-attachments/assets/c986ef37-efdd-448b-8415-f2124bfaaeea" />

-This collaborative approach ensures Bob builds exactly what you need, not what it assumes you want.
+This collaborative approach ensures Bob will build exactly what you need, and will not assume what you want.

-**Expected Response from Bob:**

 After your clarifications, Bob should provide a comprehensive plan that matches your requests.

 ---

-## Step 3: Backend Development with Code Mode
+## Step 3: Backend development

-Now let's build the Flask backend using Bob's Code mode.
+Now let's build the backend for your application using Bob's Code mode.

 ### 3.1: Switch to Code Mode

-Change from Plan to Code mode in Bob's interface.
+Change from Plan to **Code mode**.

 <img width="3399" height="1906" alt="image" src="https://github.com/user-attachments/assets/3b06ce22-f6ba-463f-860d-1d6f427509e8" />

-### 3.2: Create Backend Structure
+### 3.2: Create the backend structure

 **Prompt for Bob:**